solarkennedy/sensu-training/intermediate/lectures/Using Salt to Deploy Sensu - Part 1/README.md

     https://github.com/sensu/sensu-salt

 But it looks a little old with not much activity.
+There is no pillar integration, and it is not very flexible.

 However, there *is* an official Salt Formula for Sensu:

     https://github.com/saltstack-formulas/sensu-formula

 Which does look active, and at the time of this recording, looks like the best way to install Sensu using Salt, so that is what I'll use.

 To use this Salt Formula, I'm going to store it in the location recommended by the docs, which is `/srv/formulas/`.
 I'm going to download this formula manually for now instead of using git:

     mkdir -p /srv/formulas
     cd /srv/formulas